SeaSharpe/RequirementAnalysis/User Stories.md

 #####   Editing a game

-As a Admin, I can edit a game's price.
+As a Admin, I can edit a game's price immediately, or to take effect at some point in the future.

-As a Admin, I can edit, add or remove a game's summary.
+As a Admin, I can edit, add or remove a game's summary immediately, or to take effect at some point in the future.

-As a Admin, I can add or remove a game's screenshots.
+As a Admin, I can add or remove a game's screenshots immediately, or to take effect at some point in the future.

-As a Admin, I can edit, add or remove a game's promotions.
+As a Admin, I can edit, add or remove a game's promotions immediately, or to take effect at some point in the future.

-As a Admin, I can edit, add or remove any download restrictions on a game
+As a Admin, I can edit, add or remove any download restrictions on a game immediately, or to take effect at some point in the future.

 #####   Deleting a game

-As a Admin, I can delete a game from the download library
+As a Admin, I can delete a game from the download library immediately, or to take effect at some point in the future.

 As a Admin, when I delete a game I can remove it completely or leave the page up so the users know that the game is no longer available (and edit the summary to explain why)

-As a Admin, I can set a game to be unavailable at a certain point (license to sell the game expires at midnight...etc)